jimmy718/vme-tech-test/README.md

 - - Barcode, name and price are required fields.
 - - Unbranded products are from local suppliers.
 - - It should be possible to add images.
-- Update a product.
-You can update either the name, brand, image or price.
+- **Update a product.
+You can update either the name, brand, image or price. - DONE**
 - **Delete a product. - DONE**
 - Notify staff of any product changes.